Low-carb diet: the guide to reducing carbs intelligently

 Low-carb category in FoodCraft

-FoodCraft features a "low-carb" filter that only shows recipes containing less than 20g of carbs per serving.
-Each recipe card details net carbs, fiber, and estimated glycemic index to help you stay on track without tedious calculations.
+FoodCraft offers a "low-carb" filter that displays only recipes containing less than 20 g of carbs per serving.
+Each recipe sheet details net carbs, fiber, and estimated glycemic index to help you stay within your goals without tedious calculations.

-FoodCraft's AI evaluates the glycemic impact of every recipe, accounting for the fiber, fats, and protein that modulate carb absorption.
-This is much more useful information than just counting grams of carbs for managing your daily blood sugar.
+FoodCraft's AI evaluates the glycemic impact of each recipe by taking into account fibers, fats, and proteins that modulate carb absorption.
+This is much more useful information than simply counting grams of carbs for managing your blood sugar daily.

 Is low-carb suitable for athletes?

-No, but you have to choose wisely.
-Berries (strawberries, raspberries, blueberries) are excellent with 5-8g of net carbs per 100g.
-Apples, pears, and citrus are moderate.
-Tropical fruits (banana, mango, grapes) are high in sugar and should be eaten sparingly.
+No, but you have to choose.
+Berries (strawberries, raspberries, blueberries) are excellent with 5-8 g of net carbs per 100g.
+Apples, pears, and citrus fruits are moderate.
+Tropical fruits (banana, mango, grapes) are high in sugar and should be consumed sparingly on low-carb.

 Does low-carb cause constipation?

-This is a common side effect when you cut out grains without compensating with fiber.
-The solution: eat vegetables with every meal, add chia or flax seeds, and drink plenty of water.
+It's a common side effect when you reduce grains without compensating with fiber.
+Solution: eat vegetables at every meal, add chia or flax seeds, and drink enough water.
 Fiber doesn't count toward net carbs, so you can consume it liberally.

 Can you eat low-carb and vegetarian?